vitaly-t/excellent/README.md

 });
 ```

-Such controllers can easily find each other, either among children:
+Such controllers can easily find each other, either among children, with [EController.find] and [EController.findOne],

-* [EController.find]
-* [EController.findOne]

-or globally / document-wide:

-* [ERoot.find]
-* [ERoot.findOne]

-and access methods and properties in found controllers directly:
+or globally, with [ERoot.find] and [ERoot.findOne], and access methods and properties in found controllers directly:

 ```js
 app.addController('myCtrl', function(ctrl) {